This article is a companion piece to the video below:

 The Graves Amendment is a federal law, and therefore applies in every state.
-The next section addresses state-imposed financial liability laws.
-The second section of the Graves Amendment says,
+The second section addresses state-imposed financial liability laws.
+This section of the Graves Amendment states:

 From a subrogation recovery perspective, if an insurance company is dealing with the Graves Amendment, and specifically the tortfeasor was operating a rental car vehicle, the following checklist offers a concise list of the legal theories to consider: